-I’m a big advocate for not planning too much when travelling, however in Iceland this will likely get you into a bit of trouble!
-Therefore, one of the most important travel tips when planning an Iceland trip is undoubtedly the need to plan ahead.
+I’m a big advocate for not planning too much when travelling, however, in Iceland this will likely get you into a bit of trouble!
+Therefore, one of the most important travel tips when planning a trip is undoubtedly the need to plan ahead.

 This is particularly necessary for accommodation, as the further you get away from Reykjavik, to places like Vik and Jokulsarlon, the fewer options you have.
 If you aren’t driving a camper van or have a tent then make sure to book lodging as early as possible, particularly in the summer months as otherwise, you might find yourself sleeping outside next to some majestic Icelandic horses.